Victoria-Agbenorku/alx-system_engineering-devops/0x01-shell_permissions/README.md

-100-Star_Wars - Write a script that will play the StarWars IV episode in the terminal.
+17-Star_Wars - Write a script that will play the StarWars IV episode in the terminal.

-101-man_holberton - Create a man that looks exactly like this one and passes all checks.